A sorbocharged power cycle designed around the AI factory.

 From cycle closure to carbon materials.

-Hydrocarbons are the feedstock of economical carbon negativity.
+Hydrocarbons are the feedstock of economical carbon sequestration.

 The near-term architecture captures carbon as part of cycle closure.
-The broader architecture goes further: the HydroCarbon Forge disaggregates hydrocarbon fuel before combustion, so carbon exits as durable construction materials — into a market that consumes more than 6 Gt annually — while the remaining hydrogen-enriched energy drives the cycle.
+The long-horizon architecture goes further: the HydroCarbon Forge disaggregates hydrocarbon fuel before combustion, so carbon exits as durable construction materials while the remaining hydrogen-enriched energy drives the cycle.
+The two pathways are additive — in-cycle capture near-term, pre-combustion valorization at Forge scale.
+See the Forge →

 At 250 GW, three thresholds converge: global-scale compute capacity, structural carbon output sufficient to reshape the construction materials industry, and combined carbon sequestration and material displacement at a scale commensurate with global annual emissions — under conservative assumptions, not by offset or pledge.
 That’s the target.
 Preferably in my lifetime.